jw120/fcc-calculator/README.md

 # TO DO

-* Implement +-
+* Implement keyboard Entry - Not working
-* Implement keyboard Entry
+* Implement debug mode on/off - To be tested (with keyboard)
-* Implement debug mode on/off
+* Refactor file layout